janpolowinski/dswarm-temporary-docu/Metrics-and-Logs.md

 ### 1. Logging to elastic search

 ### 2. Logging to the monitoring folder
+The following files are created per task (?)
+* executions-{TASK-NAME} -- one entry per transform task execution
+* ingests-{TASK-NAME} -- one entry per ingest process (?)
+* metrics-{TASK-NAME} -- detailed measures of the transfom task execution.

-The following measures are logged.
+For the detailed monitoring of the transformation task, the following measures are logged.
 Cumulative means the sum of measures in the same block, e.g.: if we have gdm-triples.closes, gdm-triples.resets, and gdm-triples.process, then gdm-triples.cumulative is the combined metrics for those three.

 * gdm-models.closes
 * gdm-models.resets